ACCTING 7025OL - Accounting Essentials for Decision Makers (M)

 II.
 Three case studies

-The four tests will be spread over the 12 weeks of the semester.
+The three tests will be spread over the semester.
 These will involve both conceptual and analytical questions.
 Some questions will require calculations to identify the correct answer.
 Each test will cover a specific set of chapters and relevant materials.
 The test will be available at MyUni course homepage.
-Once logged at the test module of the MyUni, a student will get a specified time (e.g., 40 minutes) to complete the test.
+Once logged at the test module of the MyUni, a student will get a specified time to complete the test.
 A test cannot be paused or retaken.
 The specific date, time and scope of the tests will be notified at MyUni at the first week of the semester.

 None of the assessment in this course is redeemable.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending